Passports and visas

 These days, I am armed with a biometric card that enables me to pass through immigration in Singapore electronically.
 I have the Hong Kong Frequent Traveler card, which is marginally better for cutting the queue at Chek Lap Kok.
 In Malaysia, my Malaysian passport is already encoded with the biomatric chip (Malaysia was one of the first countries to have biometric passports and a very successful one, I might add.
+You need to know about indian dreaming slot machine free play.
 But the US government rather work with Singapore, which is an ally, to provide visa free access under its own electronic passport programme.)

 But the most powerful card I have is the APEC Business Traveler’s Card.
 What a great invention!
 As a citizen of a member of an APEC country, I applied for and got this card which provides me with visa free entry into about 16 countries along the Pacific shoreline, from Japan to Australia to Peru and Chile.
 Not only that, I get to use the fastest lane in any airport in any of these countries, usually the ones reserved for diplomats.
 So, you know those long queues at Beijing airport or Narita?
 Well, I whizz pass through those.
 If there is no diplomats lane, I just walk nonchalantly to the very front of the queue much to the consternation of the 150 people on it, and wave the card to the immigration officer who then waves me in to cut the queue.
 What a life!